King of the Ring (1995): Storylines

 As well as the annual King of the Ring tournament heading into the event, there were two other major feuds heading into the PPV.
 The main feud was between WWF Champion Diesel, Bam Bam Bigelow, Tatanka and Sycho Sid.
-The feud began after WrestleMania XI, and carried on into In Your House 1, where Diesel faced Sid for the WWF Championship.
-Diesel was set to retain the title after performing a Powerbomb on Sid, but Tatanka interfered and kayfabe attacked Diesel.
+The feud began after WrestleMania XI and carried on into In Your House 1, where Diesel faced Sid for the WWF Championship.
+Diesel was set to retain the title after performing a Powerbomb on Sid, but Tatanka interfered and Kayfabe attacked Diesel.
 This resulted in Diesel retaining the championship via disqualification.
 The following night, on the May 15 edition of Raw, Ted DiBiase (Sid's and the Million Dollar Corporation's manager) proposed that Diesel, along with Bigelow should face DiBiase's team of Sid and Tatanka.
 In the main event, Bigelow was set to face Irwin R. Schyster – accompanied by DiBiase – when Bigelow announced that Diesel would be ringside in his corner for the matchup.
 Diesel chased DiBiase in the early stages of the matchup, which Bigelow won via pinfall.
 DiBiase returned to the ring after the match with his enforcers Sid and Tatanka.
 On the May 22 edition of Raw, Shawn Michaels returned from a legitimate injury received from Sid on the April 3 edition of Raw.
 Michaels defeated King Kong Bundy, who had DiBiase in his corner throughout the contest.
 After the contest, Bigelow and Diesel came out to congratulate Michaels on the victory.
-During this feud, Diesel suffered a legitimate elbow injury, but was able to compete at King of the Ring.
-To explain the injury, footage was shown on the May 29 edition of Raw of Sid performing a Chokeslam and Powerbomb onto Diesel at In Your House 1.
+During this feud, Diesel suffered a legitimate elbow injury but was able to compete at King of the Ring.
+To explain the injury, the footage was shown on the May 29 edition of Raw of Sid performing a Chokeslam and Powerbomb onto Diesel at In Your House 1.
 Because of Diesel's injury, this storyline never got any further buildup until the actual pay-per-view.

 The other main feud heading into King of the Ring was between Jerry Lawler and Bret Hart, which began two years earlier at the 1993 King of the Ring.
 At the previous pay-per-view, In Your House 1, Lawler defeated Hart after outside interference from Hakushi and his manager Shinja.
 On the May 22 edition of Raw, Hart confronted Lawler at the announce table and demanded a rematch.
-Lawler accepted and added in a stipulation that the loser must kiss the winner's feet.
+Lawler accepted and added a stipulation that the loser must kiss the winner's feet.
 To prepare for this, Lawler spent the next few weeks walking around stables barefoot in horse manure and not washing his feet at all until after he beats Hart.
 On the June 10 edition of Superstars, Lawler defeated Aldo Montoya and then forced him to kiss his foot.